OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Get-Module.md

 ## DESCRIPTION

-The `Get-Module` cmdlet gets the PowerShell modules that have been imported, or that can be imported, into a PowerShell session.
+The `Get-Module` cmdlet lists the PowerShell modules that have been imported, or that can be imported, into a PowerShell session.
+Without parameters, `Get-Module` gets modules that have been imported into the current session.
+The **ListAvailable** parameter is used to list the modules that are available to be imported from the paths specified in the **PSModulePath** environment variable (`$Env:PSModulePath`).

 The module object that `Get-Module` returns contains valuable information about the module.
 You can also pipe the module objects to other cmdlets, such as the `Import-Module` and `Remove-Module` cmdlets.

-Without parameters, `Get-Module` gets modules that have been imported into the current session.
-To get all installed modules, specify the **ListAvailable** parameter.

-`Get-Module` gets modules, but it does not import them.
+`Get-Module` lists modules, but it does not import them.
 Starting in Windows PowerShell 3.0, modules are automatically imported when you use a command in the module, but a `Get-Module` command does not trigger an automatic import.
-You can also import the modules into your session by using the `Import-Module` cmdlet.
+You can also import the modules into your session using the `Import-Module` cmdlet.

 Starting in Windows PowerShell 3.0, you can get and then, import modules from remote sessions into the local session.
 This strategy uses the Implicit Remoting feature of PowerShell and is equivalent to using the `Import-PSSession` cmdlet.
 When you use commands in modules imported from another session, the commands run implicitly in the remote session.
 This feature lets you manage the remote computer from the local session.

-Also, starting in Windows PowerShell 3.0, you can use `Get-Module` and `Import-Module` to get and import Common Information Model (CIM) modules, in which the cmdlets are defined in Cmdlet Definition XML (CDXML) files.
+Also, starting in Windows PowerShell 3.0, you can use `Get-Module` and `Import-Module` to get and import Common Information Model (CIM) modules.
+CIM modules define cmdlets in Cmdlet Definition XML (CDXML) files.
 This feature lets you use cmdlets that are implemented in non-managed code assemblies, such as those written in C++.

-With these new features, the `Get-Module` and `Import-Module` cmdlets become primary tools for managing heterogeneous enterprises that include computers that run the Windows operating system and computers that run other operating systems.

-To manage remote computers that run the Windows operating system that have PowerShell and PowerShell remoting enabled, create a **PSSession** on the remote computer and then use the **PSSession** parameter of `Get-Module` to get the PowerShell modules in the **PSSession**.
-When you import the modules, and then use the imported commands in the current session, the commands run implicitly in the **PSSession** on the remote computer.
+Implicit remoting can be used to manage remote computers that have PowerShell remoting enabled.
+Create a **PSSession** on the remote computer and then use the **PSSession** parameter of `Get-Module` to get the PowerShell modules in the remote session.
+When you import a module from the remote session the imported commands run in the session on the remote computer.
-You can use this strategy to manage the remote computer.

 You can use a similar strategy to manage computers that do not have PowerShell remoting enabled.
 These include computers that are not running the Windows operating system, and computers that have PowerShell but do not have PowerShell remoting enabled.

 Start by creating a CIM session on the remote computer.
 A CIM session is a connection to Windows Management Instrumentation (WMI) on the remote computer.
-Then use the **CIMSession** parameter of `Get-Module` to get CIM modules from the CIM session.
+Then use the **CimSession** parameter of `Get-Module` to get CIM modules from the CIM session.
 When you import a CIM module by using the `Import-Module` cmdlet and then run the imported commands, the commands run implicitly on the remote computer.
 You can use this WMI and CIM strategy to manage the remote computer.

 ## EXAMPLES